ElliotGriffiss/PIXI-Template/README.md

 npm run lint
 ```

-Generates an AssetManifest.json using the assets folder.
+Generates an AssetManifest.json using the assets' folder.
 ```
 npm run generate-asset-manifest
 ```